Ricketts disagrees with Sasse's vote to proceed with trial against Trump

 Both Sasse and Ricketts are Republicans.

-A Republican state central committee meeting that was set this coming weekend to consider county party resolutions seeking censure of Sasse, who was re-elected to a second term by a landslide margin last November, has been postponed.
+A Republican state central committee meeting that was scheduled for this weekend to consider county party resolutions seeking censure of Sasse, who was reelected to a second term by a landslide margin last November, has been postponed.

 Congress and the country should be focused now on the transition of leadership to Democratic President Joe Biden, Ricketts said.